bsolomon1124/misc/PyPIGuide.md

 ## `.pypirc` & `keyring`

 A `.pypirc` file holds your information for authenticating with PyPI, both the live and the test versions.
 Make sure to put this file in your home folder – its path should be `~/.pypirc`.
+(From pythonhosted.org: "To get around this, place a `.pypirc` file in your $HOME directory on linux.
+On windows, an you’ll need to set a HOME environ var to point to the directory where this file lives.")

+The alternate route if you do _not_ have this file is that, when you run `setup.py` commands that interact with PyPI, you’ll have to enter your username and password each time.

 Example from peterdowns.com:

 ```
 [distutils]